Joel Stransky

 Joel Theodore Stransky (born 16 July 1967) is a South African former rugby union player.
 A fly-half, he is known for scoring all of South Africa's points, including the winning drop goal, against New Zealand in the 1995 Rugby World Cup final.

 Early life

-Stransky was born in Pietermaritzburg, South Africa, to a family from England and Czechia.
-He was raised in Reform Judaism and had a Bar Mitzvah ceremony.
-He was educated at Maritzburg College where he was coached by Skonk Nicholson, a well-known figure in schoolboy rugby.
+Stransky was born in Johannesburg, South Africa, to a family from England and Czechia.
+He was raised in Reform Judaism and had a bar mitzvah ceremony.
+He was educated at Maritzburg College where he was coached by Dave Dell, a well-known figure in schoolboy rugby.
 After his military conscription in Pretoria, he returned to Natal to study at the University of Natal.